Toolbox

 Blood Pressure Interpreter

-ACE inhibitors (lisinopril, enalapril, ramipril) lower blood pressure by relaxing blood vessels.
-Your reading reflects the medicated state — your unmedicated pressure would likely be higher.
+ACE inhibitors (lisinopril, enalapril) and ARBs (losartan, valsartan) lower blood pressure by relaxing blood vessels.
+Readings on these medications reflect the medicated state — your unmedicated pressure would be higher.

-If you are taking blood pressure medications, your results reflect the medicated state.
-Discuss trends and targets with your healthcare provider.
+If you are on any of these medications, your reading reflects the medicated state.
+Discuss trends with your healthcare provider.

 About this tool